Administration

 How can I create a user?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-In the Users tile, you have the option to create new users.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+In the Users tile, you can create new users.

 How do I edit a user’s details?